piedb-dev/piestream/docker/README.md

 docker-compose down -v
 ```

-For RisingWave kernel hackers, we always recommend using [risedev](../src/risedevtool/README.md) to start the full cluster, instead of using docker images.
+For piestream kernel hackers, we always recommend using [risedev](../src/risedevtool/README.md) to start the full cluster, instead of using docker images.
 See [CONTRIBUTING](../CONTRIBUTING.md) for more information.

 # Generate docker-compose.yml